kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

-# 🌀 Phase Drift — Structural Rhythm Field Architecture
+# 🔁 Phase Loop Dynamics — Structural Rhythm Architecture

 ## 📖 Origin of the Project
 This project did not emerge from any preexisting academic discipline or theory.